MiladFarazian/MiladFarazian/README.md

 ## I'm a Software Developer and Team Player!

 - 👯 I’m looking to collaborate with other software developers on meaningful projects
-- 🥅 2023 Goals: Get accepted into a Machine Learning masters program
+- 🥅 2023 Goals: Succeed at USC in my Machine Learning/Artificial Intelligence Program and Expand into Running a Startup
 - ⚡ Fun fact: I love swimming and going to the beach.
 I like to dance too!

 ### Connect with me: